pantercp/desktop-dashboard/README.md

 ### Inspiration

 This refers to the list of affirmations and things to be grateful for which can be found within **inspire.csv** file.
-Here you can add, delete or change any affirmations or things to be grateful for and the program will continue to select a random one every time it runs.
+Here you can add, delete or change any affirmations or things to be grateful for and the program will continue to select a random one for the inspirational image every time it runs.

 <!-- CONTACT -->
 ## Contact